 Flagging an innocent program as malicious is known as giving a false positive, and it’s an important metric to think about when choosing antivirus software.

 Well, if your antivirus mistakenly identifies a file as a threat, it will treat it as malicious, which will probably involve quarantining the file or removing it entirely.
 In many cases, this will harm the functionality of the software the file belongs to and may render the application unusable.
-This is an ongoing battle for some vendors; in the aforementioned AV-Comparatives test, one product identified upward of 250 false positives in a test set consisting of 20,011 malware samples!

 Many antivirus providers get around this by modifying the detection threshold, but this can have the opposite effect and result in a reduced detection rate.
 Ideally, you want to find antivirus software that strikes the sweet spot between a good detection rate and a low number of false positives.